texttechnologylab/DockerUnifiedUIMAInterface/README.md

 DUUI has a variety of drivers that enable communication as well as the execution of Components in different runtime environments.

 #### UIMADriver
-The UIMA DRIVER runs a UIMA Analysis Engine (AE) on the local machine (using local memory and processor) in the same process within the JRE and allows scaling on that machine by replicating the underlying Analysis Engine.
+The UIMADriver runs a UIMA Analysis Engine (AE) on the local machine (using local memory and processor) in the same process within the JRE and allows scaling on that machine by replicating the underlying Analysis Engine.
 This enables the use of all previous analysis methods based on UIMA AE without further adjustments.

 #### DockerDriver
 The DUUI core driver runs Components on the local Docker daemon and enables machine-specific resource management.
 This requires that the AEs are available as Docker images according to DUUI to run as Docker containers.
 It is not relevant whether the Docker image is stored locally or in a remote registry, since the Docker container is built on startup.
 This makes it very easy to test new AEs (as local containers) before being released.
 The distinction between local and remote Docker images is achieved by the URI of the Docker image used